 Section 44111.
 Reducing expansion FMAP for certain states providing payments for health care furnished to certain individuals.
-This section cuts the Medicaid expansion federal medical assistance percentage (FMAP) by 10 percent to 80 percent for states that provide coverage to undocumented adults and/or kids under a state-based program using state-only dollars, regardless of the source of the dollars being used to finance their care.
+This section cuts the Medicaid expansion federal medical assistance percentage (FMAP) by 10 percent to 80 percent for states that provide coverage to people who are undocumented regardless of the source of the dollars being used to finance their care as well as some lawfully present adults.
 Notably, federal law already prohibits federal dollars going towards Medicaid coverage for people who are undocumented -this provision simply dictates how states use their own funds.
+It is currently unclear which lawfully present individuals are implicated and which states will have to respond to avoid a massive federal penalty.